Dr. Barajas selected as 2016 AIAA Associate Fellow

 United States Patent 7,672,811 Xiao, Barajas, et al. March 2, 2010 System and method for production system performance prediction.Srinivasa & Barajas, US Patent 7,526,461 Granted

-S. Lee, J. Kim, M. Lee, K. Yoo, L. G. Barajas, and R. Menassa, “3D Visual Perception System for Bin Picking in Automotive Sub-Assembly Automation,” submitted to the International Conference on Robotics & Automation (ICRA 2012), Saint Paul, MN, 2012.Estimating Object Grasp Sliding via Pressure Array Sensing
+S. Lee, J. Kim, M. Lee, K. Yoo, L. G. Barajas, and R. Menassa, “3D Visual Perception System for Bin Picking in Automotive Sub-Assembly Automation,” International Conference on Robotics & Automation (ICRA 2012), Saint Paul, MN, 2012.Estimating Object Grasp Sliding via Pressure Array Sensing

 J. A. Alcazar and L. G. Barajas, “Estimating Object Grasp Sliding via Pressure Array Sensing,” submitted to the International Conference on Robotics & Automation (ICRA 2012) Saint Paul, MN, 2012.Local Recurrence Based Performance Prediction and Prognostics in the Nonlinear and Nonstationary Systems